 The Buckner Homestead Heritage Foundation is a not-for-profit organization created specifically to support and preserve the Buckner Homestead and Orchard in Stehekin, Washington, and is registered as such with the State of Washington and the IRS (Tax ID #452913458)

 Transportation Commission focuses on ferries, transportation plans and funding, March 21-22

 - Written by Reema Griffith, WSTC executive director

-The meeting starts at 8:30 a.m. both Tuesday and Wednesday, May 17 - 18, at the Transportation Building, 310 Maple Park Ave.
+The meeting starts at 9 a.m.
+Tuesday and Wednesday, March 21 and 22, at the Transportation Building, 310 Maple Park Ave.
 SE, on the Capitol Campus in Olympia.
-This meeting is open to the public and persons wishing to speak to the commission may do so during public comment periods at 4:45 p.m.
-Tuesday and at 12:15 p.m.
+This meeting is open to the public and persons wishing to speak to the commission may do so during the public comment period at 4:45 p.m.
+Tuesday, and at 11:30 a.m.
 Wednesday.
-Public comment will be taken on each toll rate proposal prior to commission action on Tuesday afternoon.

 For more information about the commission and a complete meeting agenda, visit: www.wstc.wa.gov/